James Dugald Somerville: Background

-On 20 October 1896 he married Edith Tapley (1869 – 1971), a daughter of J. M. Tapley of Tapleys Hill, South Australia.
+On 20 October 1896 he married Edith Tapley (1869–1971), a granddaughter of Thomas Tapley.
 They had one daughter, Mabel.

 Career

-From June 1909 to September 1911 he was Superintendent and Resident Railway Engineer of the Darwin and Pine Creek railway.
+From June 1909 to September 1911, he was Superintendent and Resident Railway Engineer of the Darwin and Pine Creek railway.

 He was Resident Railway Engineer for the South Australian Railways at Port Lincoln, and on his retirement in 1933 began the work for which he is known; beginning with the compilation of a large album of newspaper cuttings, extracts from books and other material.
 Then from October 1934 he contributed several hundreds of articles on historical themes to the Port Lincoln Times.
 He was able to enlist the assistance of a large number of private correspondents and public bodies, notably the Port Lincoln Council and the South Australian Archives.

 He was secretary of the Historical Memorials committee of the Royal Geographical Society of South Australia.